 In this article, you learned about KYC workflows and how to start Conductor locally using docker-compose.
 You created tasks in the Conductor UI and created an initial version of a KYC workflow.
 While executing the workflow using the Conductor UI workbench, you saw that Conductor requires backend infrastructure to successfully execute the workflow.
 In the default setup with docker-compose, a transient instance of Elasticsearch is used to store the created tasks and workflows, which is a real problem for developer productivity as every time you restart the containers, you will need to recreate the tasks and workflows.

 Orkes offers a hosted version of Conductor that you can use to test your workflows.
-You can sign up for the Orkes Conductor Playground.
-On this Playground, you can easily build, test, and execute your workflows without worrying about the state.
+You can sign up for the Orkes Developer Edition.
+On this, you can easily build, test, and execute your workflows without worrying about the state.
 With Orkes you can rapidly iterate new features with a visual representation of your workflows and execution status, and you can orchestrate workflows across mixed languages.
 This is a powerful and efficient feature as you will not need to think about managing the infrastructure for Conductor.